 All domestic properties are shown in the Valuation List.
 The Assessor places every domestic property in a valuation band based on the capital value that the property would have had at April 1991 and in line with statutory assumptions.
-The construction of new buildings has continued during the pandemic resulting in new entries being made to the Valuation List.
-Work also continues to review the bandings of properties which have been sold and those that have been extended since they were last banded.
-As at 1 April 2023 there were 147,544 domestic properties on the Council Tax Valuation List in Central Scotland and 726 new entries were added to the Valuation List during 2023/24, which is a decrease from 849 in 2022/23.
+As well as the addition of new subjects on to the List, work also continues to review the bandings of properties which have been sold and those that have been extended since they were last banded.
+As at 1 April 2024 there were 145,264 domestic properties on the Council Tax Valuation List in Central Scotland and 751 new entries were added to the Valuation List during 2024/25, which is an increase from 726 in 2023/24.